radiantearth/stam-spec/README.md

 ## About

-The Spatio-Temporal Asset Metadata aims to standardize common fields to search remotely-sensed imagery and other geospatial assets.
-It is a complementary specification to Spatio-Temporal Asset Catalog - indeed most every item of those catalogs will expose its Spatio-Temporal Asset Metadata.
+The SpatioTemporal Asset Metadata spec aims to standardize common fields to search remotely-sensed imagery and other geospatial assets.
+It is a complementary specification to the SpatioTemporal Asset Catalog - indeed most every item of those catalogs will expose its SpatioTemporal Asset Metadata.

 The metadata fields are selected primary for search, and cross-catalog compatibility.
 In time a set of 'extensions' will emerge to better specify and search certain types of assets, but the main goal is to enable a baseline of standardization.